-The Inca Jungle tour Machu Picchu - breathtaking and exciting tour express’s the impressive authority of Machu Picchu and combines it with an array of sports and incredible hiking to deliver an adventure full of activities and excitement.
+The Inca Jungle tour Machu Picchu - is a breathtaking and exciting tour express’s the impressive authority of Machu Picchu and combines it with an array of sports and incredible hiking to deliver an adventure full of activities and excitement.
 Also known as the Tropical Inca Trail or the Inca Jungle Trail, this tour is getting more and more in demand, especially the exciting downhill mountain bike ride and then a route that takes you through delightful countryside with dramatic sweeping vistas and a wide range of plant and animal life.
 The Inka Jungle Tour is suggested for people that want something different.
-This is an excellent back door entry to the important citadel of Machu Picchu.
-Enjoy the best inca jungle trek, cycling and trekking in the peruvian jungle, four days of travel, which ends with the sunrise scenes in the Inka city of Machu Picchu.
-The trip includes a guided tour to the Inca citadel of Machu Picchu.
+This is an excellent back door entry to the important city of Machu Picchu.
+Enjoy a trip with the best company for Inca Jungle trek, cycling, and trekking in the Peruvian jungle, four days of travel, which ends with the sunrise scenes in the Inka city of Machu Picchu.
+The trip includes a guided tour to the Inca city of Machu Picchu.

-Crew: A Inca Trail Machu Representative in Cusco and a professional bilingual Tour Guide on the Inca Jungle tour Machu Picchu.
+Crew: A Inca Trail Machu Representative in Cusco and a professional bilingual Tour Guide.

 Meals: 3x breakfast, 3x lunch, 3x dinner, 2x afternoon tea.